Home Again (2017 film): Plot

 Depressed when she realises that her first potential client has basically been treating her more like general hired help without taking any of her design suggestions seriously, Alice is further thrown when Austen unexpectedly arrives in Los Angeles, claiming that he is uncomfortable about having three strangers living with his family.
 When Harry learns that Teddy and George have been pursuing independent projects, he becomes bitter at the belief that they have no faith in his own work, prompting him to leave the house.
-Teddy's dislike of Austen's subtle manipulations culminates in a fight between the two just as Alice returns from picking up her daughters from school, but although Alice agrees with Austen that it may be time for the others to move out, she informs Austen that she wants an official divorce.
+Teddy's dislike of Austen's subtle manipulations culminates in a fight between the two just as Alice returns from picking up her daughters from school.
+Although Alice agrees with Austen that it may be time for the others to move out, she informs Austen that she wants an official divorce.
 George and Teddy reconcile with Harry and find their own apartment, with Harry accepting the other two's decision to pursue other opportunities on top of their own work.

 A week later, Alice visits the boys' new apartment to apologise for how things turned out, assuring them that she still wants them to be a part of her family.
 Harry apologises to Alice, declaring that she's too good for him.
-On the day of Isabel's school play, the three men have a meeting with a potential investor in their project, but when the meeting overruns and the client expresses ideas that are not in line with their own vision of the film, Harry cuts it short so that they can get to the play, just making it in time for the start.
+On the day of Isabel's school play, the three men have a meeting with a potential investor in their project.
+But when the meeting overruns and the client expresses ideas that are not in line with their vision of the film, Harry cuts it short so that they can get to the play, just making it in time for the start.
 George's presence backstage reassures a nervous Isabel, while he is also implied to hit it off with her teacher.
-That evening, the strange 'family' have a dinner to celebrate Isabel's success, with young Rosie making a comment about the actor who played her dad.
+That evening, the strange 'family' has a dinner to celebrate Isabel's success, with young Rosie commenting on the actor who played her dad.
 Everyone looks at her, dumbfounded.
 She shrugs and asks, "What?
 Was it not about us?!"